slds-lmu/lecture_i2ml/CONTRIBUTING.md

 - We recommend usage of `{tinytex}` (install via `tinytex::install_tinytex()`)
 - Use `make install` in the slides folder to automagically install **all** the `R` packages you'll need for the slides, demos and exercises.
 See also `attic/install.R`

-### Figures
+### Figures Used in the Slides
+- Figures not produced by us are added to figure-man folder of the respective chapter
+- R-files which produce figures should be named "fig-*.R"
   - The basic assumption is that you execute the R-files from the rsrc folder
-- R-files which produce figures should be named "fig-*.R"
-- These figure producing R-files should save their respective figures to "../figure/"
+  - These figure producing R-files should save their respective figures to "../figure/".
+From the name of the figure it should be clear which R-file produced it.
   - Utility functions used by more than one R-file should be exported to a separate R-file (also located in the respective rsrc folder)
   - Heavy simulations should not be done in the figures producing R-files.
 Instead, we only load Rdata files which were produced by separate R-files (also located in the rsrc folder)

 ### Code Snippets: